Q: Help — We’re losing ground fast and we need professional marketing help. How do I get the budget and support to get it?

 Jessica, your intentions are great but at this point it’s clear that this strategy isn’t going to work.
 As a matter of fact, it’s likely to drive the decision makers away from funding marketing work.

-It’s all too easy for nonprofit managers and board members to nix marketing expenditures when they don’t really understand how vital marketing is to the ongoing health of their organizations.
-Their reasoning is frequently that program comes first, then vital support functions like fundraising.
+It’s all too easy for nonprofit leadership to nix marketing expenditures when they don’t get how vital marketing is to the ongoing health of their organizations.
+The most common “logic” is that program comes first, then vital support functions like fundraising.

 I bet that’s what’s happening at the Council.
 But, it’s up to you (working with your boss) to build the understanding that there are no program participants without marketing, and limited fundraising if it isn’t done right (prospective donors need to know what the Council is and the value of its work to even consider giving).

-Review the entire marketing process, beginning with the fact that marketing goals are designed to support organizational goals.
-Explain what particular training and expertise is required to design the right marketing plan and to implement it successfully.
-And, most importantly right now, have hard data on the return-on-investment the expenditure will generate.
+Unwrap the entire marketing process in each case, beginning with the fact that marketing goals are designed to support organizational goals.
+Explain the drivers of each campaign as well as its execution, and highlight the expertise required to shape and implement it successfully.
+If possible, have hard data on hand to show return on investment.

-3. Come to the table with a succinct plan including a budget.
+3. Come to the table with a clear right-now marketing project in mind.

 4. As you implement your initial marketing project, keep management and board posted on your progress.

 You want them to be comfortable (or at least accepting) with the process (so that they get the budget and timeframe) and maintain their interest in the project.
 It’s up to you to demonstrate how you can put marketing to work to meet the Council’s goals.

 5. Serve as an ongoing marketing mentor to your management and board.

-As you and your boss come across great marketing models or ideas that seem relevant to Council marketing, pass them on with a cover note that frames their value and relevance.
+As you and your boss come across great marketing models or ideas that are relevant to Council marketing, share them out (include colleagues here too) with a cover note that frames their value and relevance.

-When you participate in a Webinar or training, summarize key content in an email and share it with these folks and/or drip it out in casual conversations.
-They’ll begin to see you as an expert, while you continue to build their understanding of how marketing can make a difference.
+When you participate in marketing training, summarize key content in an email and share it with these folks and/or drip it out in casual conversations.
+They’ll begin to see you as an expert, while you continue to build their understanding of how marketing is an essential part of doing business.

 6. Once you have one or two successful marketing projects under your belt, then it’s time to develop a comprehensive marketing plan, derived from the Council’s goals.

 I recommend that you ask other Council marketers to help here or bring in an expert at this point to guide you in creating the plan.
-This is the critical juncture when experience with multiple nonprofit organizations (or ones just like the council), facing varied marketing challenges is huge benefit.
+This is the critical juncture when experience with multiple nonprofit organizations (or ones just like the council), facing varied marketing challenges is a huge benefit.
 You have one chance to convince your leadership of the value and process of real marketing.
 Do it right.

-The plan development process itself will raise many issues to be worked through with your management and board members.
-In doing so, you’ll cultivate buy-in and understanding of your focus and efforts.
+The plan development process itself will raise many questions and issues to be worked through with your management,board members and colleagues.
+Include everyone in your process to cultivate buy-in and understanding of your focus and efforts.

-Readers, if you were to try this approach tomorrow, which parts would you be confident in, which would you fear and how would you conquer those fears to move forward?
+Let’s get fearless, readers.
+If you were to try this approach tomorrow, which steps would you be confident in, which would you fear and how would you conquer those fears to move forward?
 Please share your thoughts here.